Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Abstract

 \section{Abstract}

-In this paper we construct the M\"{o}bius domain wall fermions (MDWF) in the Schr\"{o}dinger functional (SF) scheme for the SU(3) gauge theory by adding a boundary operator at the temporal boundary of the SF scheme setup and investigate the property using the perturbation theory.
-The MDWFs we investigated include the optimal type domain wall, the overlap, the truncated domain wall, and the truncated overlap fermions.
-We observe the universality of the spectrum of the effective four-dimensional operator at the tree-level.
-The fermionic contribution to the universal one-loop beta function is reproduced for the MDWFs with a sufficiently large fifth dimensional extent.
+In this paper, we construct the M\"{o}bius domain wall fermions (MDWFs) in the Schr\"{o}dinger functional (SF) scheme for the SU(3) gauge theory by adding a boundary operator at the temporal boundary of the SF scheme setup.
+Using perturbation theory, we investigate the properties of several constructed MDWFs, including the optimal type domain wall, overlap, truncated domain wall, and truncated overlap fermions.
+We observe the universality of the spectrum of the effective four-dimensional operator at the tree-level, and fermionic contribution to the universal one-loop beta function is reproduced for MDWFs with a sufficiently large fifth-dimensional extent.

 \keywords{Lattice Field Theory; Lattice Chiral Symmetry; Renormalization}

 \ccode{PACS numbers:11.15.Ha,11.10.Gh,11.30.Rd}